 Position Information Are you an experienced lifeguard?

-As a Supervising Lifeguard with Regional Parks , you're offered the opportunity to work in a variety of environments, and perform duties including:
+As a Supervising Lifeguard with Regional Parks , you're offered the opportunity to work in a variety of environments, and depending on location, responsibilities will include:

 - Monitoring swimming beaches at Spring Lake Swimming Lagoon and Healdsburg Veterans Memorial Beach

 - Enforcing regulations at County parks, beaches, or water areas

 - Supporting family fun activities at Spring Lake Water Park

 - Lifeguarding the Vamos A Nadar water safety program

 - Educating the public on the Russian River Water Safety Patrol visiting the beaches at Steelhead, Sunset, and Forestville River Access

 - Performing water rescues and administering cardiopulmonary resuscitation and other first aid, when needed